 Most of the time, you will not need imaging studies such as x-ray and MRI at first.
-You may need these tests later if the first treatments DO NOT lead to improvement.
-Inflammation may show on a MRI.
+You may need these tests later if the first treatments do not lead to improvement.
+Inflammation may show on an MRI.

 Your provider may recommend that you do the following:

 - Put ice on the heel several times a day.

 - Take nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen.

 - Try using over-the-counter or custom heel wedges in your shoe to help decrease stress on the heel.